bem-contrib/bem-redux/README.md

 ## How to use

-Inherit your block should be state container from `redux-state-container` using `base-block` construction.
+Inherit your block that should be state container from `redux-state-container` using `base-block` construction.

 Declare (override) you own `getInitialState` and `rootReducer` methods ([more about reducers](http://redux.js.org/docs/basics/Reducers.html)).